 iOS: How to find the serial number, IMEI, MEID, CDN, and ICCID number

-Find the serial number on iOS devices, and the International Mobile Equipment Identity (IMEI) number, Mobile Equipment Identifier (MEID), Cellular Data Number (CDN), and Integrated Circuit Card ID (ICCID) number on iOS devices with cellular connectivity.
+Find the serial number on iOS devices and the International Mobile Equipment Identity (IMEI) number, Mobile Equipment Identifier (MEID), Cellular Data Number (CDN), and Integrated Circuit Card ID (ICCID) number on iOS devices with cellular connectivity.
 You can get the information from your device, the device packaging, or from your computer.

-If you have access to your iOS device, here are some quick ways to obtain your serial number, International Mobile Equipment Identity (IMEI), Integrated Circuit Card ID (ICCID), or Mobile Equipment Identifier (MEID).
+If you can access your iOS device, here are some quick ways to obtain your serial number, International Mobile Equipment Identity (IMEI), Integrated Circuit Card ID (ICCID), or Mobile Equipment Identifier (MEID).

 Tap Settings > General > About to view your serial number, IMEI/MEID, and ICCID.
 The screen shown is from an iPhone, but the information is also available on iPad and iPod touch.